The Last Spritz

 Prada Luna Rossa Carbon

-Luna Rossa Carbon does the same clean-fresh-ambroxan thing as Sauvage, but colder and more metallic.
-The carbon accord gives it an industrial edge that Sauvage doesn't have — it's less pepper-driven, more mineral and precise.
-If you wear Sauvage regularly and want something in the same family that nobody else is wearing, this is the move.
+Luna Rossa Carbon does the clean-fresh-ambroxan thing Sauvage does, but colder and more metallic.
+The carbon accord gives it an industrial edge — less pepper, more mineral and precise.
+It's the cologne for the guy who likes Sauvage but is tired of smelling like everyone else who likes Sauvage.

-Performance is excellent for the price: 8+ hours on skin, good projection in the first few hours, and the Prada bottle and packaging communicate quality without screaming 'I spent money.'
-At $50–$65 it sits comfortably in the under-$100 tier while feeling decidedly premium.
+It lasts through a full day and projects with a cool, controlled confidence — and the Prada bottle communicates quality without screaming 'I spent money.'
+At $50–$65 it sits comfortably under $100 while feeling decidedly premium.
 See the full breakdown.

 Best Salty-Mineral